 NBCSN continues its coverage of the 2013-14 campaign tonight when the Washington Capitals host the New York Rangers at Verizon Center in Washington, D.C. at 8:00 p.m.
-ET on NBCSN, you can also watch the game online.
+ET.
+In addition to NBCSN, you can also watch the game online.

 It’s safe to assume the New York Rangers didn’t envision the start of the season like this.
 Through their first five games, all on the road, they have just one win (1-4-0).
 In those losses they’ve allowed an average of six goals per game including a 9-2 loss to San Jose that saw rookie Tomas Hertl score four times.